Medical Laboratory Technician

 Jobs: Medical Lab Tech students at Lake Area Tech have an outstanding three-year average job placement rate at 100%.
 This applies to students obtaining a job or continuing their education within the first year of graduation.
 According to the Bureau of Labor, “Employment of medical laboratory technologists and technicians is projected to grow 16 percent from 2014 to 2024, much faster than the average for all occupations.
 An increase in the aging population is expected to lead to a greater need to diagnose medical conditions, such as cancer or type 2 diabetes, through laboratory procedures.”

-The Program: Gain real-world lab experience in our fully equipped medical labs, which include a simulation lab and blood banking equipment, located on campus in the Prairie Lakes Healthcare Center of Learning.
+The Program: The MLT program is 20 months and students may begin in the fall or spring.
+Gain real-world lab experience in our fully equipped medical labs, which include a simulation lab and blood banking equipment, located on campus in the Prairie Lakes Healthcare Center of Learning.
 In addition, you will complete a full semester of clinical training at an approved site.